-Joe Blake, former conservative Mock Political Convention Chairman, announced that he 'sincerely regrets having endorsed Rossie for SBP", because he is a "hopeless ideologue wrapped up in the 'beauty' of his own inflated image".
-Those who started the Recall Rossie movement apparently agreed, and they got 1. enough names for a recall election, and 2. slaughtered in the with a vchement "tsk, tsk."
-The students claimed election;
+Joe Blake, former conservative Mock Political Convention Chairman, announced that he "sincerely regrets having endorsed Rossie for SBP", because he is a "hopeless ideologue wrapped up in the 'beauty' of his own inflated image".
+Those who started the Recall Rossie movement apparently agreed, and they got 1. enough names for a recall election, and 2. slaughtered in the election:

 TIME magazine, Fr.
 Burtchaell, and the Notre Dame theology undergrads intellectually anathematized Pope Paul's Humanitae Vitae.
 So did most everyone else.
 The only difference is that the former read it, while the latter just read TIME magazine, Fr.
-Burtchaell...;
+Burtchaell ...;

-The Chicago Convention confirmed our highest hopes about the orderly, rational, and intelligent worth living.

-ways in which Democrats rise above petty quarrels Russia confirmed all the hopes and predictions and unite behind one man with one platform...Dick Daley standing on a platform of nightsticks, rocks, bandages...;
+The Chicago Convention confirmed our highest hopes about the orderly, rational, and intelligent ways in which Democrats rise above petty quarrels Russia confirmed all the hopes and predictions and unite behind one man with one platform...Dick Dalcy standing on a platform of nightsticks, rocks, bandages...;